Dr. Michael E. Levin

 Dr. Michael P. Twohig

+Michael P. Twohig, Ph.D. is a licensed psychologist in the state of Utah and a Professor of Psychology at Utah State University, where he co-runs the ACT Research Group (with Dr. Levin).
 He received his B.A. and M.S. from the University of Wisconsin-Milwaukee, his Ph.D. from the University of Nevada, Reno, and completed his clinical internship at the University of British Columbia Hospital.
 He is past-President of the Association of Contextual Behavioral Science, the organization most associated with Acceptance and Commitment Therapy (ACT).
 His research focuses on the use of ACT across a variety of clinical presentations with an emphasis on obsessive compulsive and related disorders.
-He has published over 100 peer-reviewed articles and multiple books.
-His research has been funded through multiple sources including the National Institute of Mental Health. |
+He has published over 200 peer-reviewed papers, many book chapters, and 9 books, with the most recent being ACT in Steps (with Levin and Ong) and the Anxious Perfectionist (with Ong).
+His research has been funded through multiple sources including the National Institute of Mental Health and the IOCDF.
+In 2022, he was rated as currently the most productive author on ACT and that USU was the most productive institution in the world.